Faith & Connection

-More information about each event will be found closer to each event by viewing the full list of Upcoming Events.
+More information about each event will be found closer to the event by viewing the full list of Upcoming Events.

 Social Club is a group of mostly young retired members, who gather once a month to enjoy various social activities together.
 For further information about this group, please contact the Office.